-Our assessment of the reasons for the outcomes in the year 20-21, points primarily to Covid-19 impact, which disrupted all our subject areas to varying degrees.
+Our assessment of the reasons for the outcomes in the year 20-21, points primarily to Covid-19 impact, which disrupted the attainment and progress in all our subject areas to varying degrees.
 As evidenced in schools across the country, school closure was most detrimental to our disadvantaged pupils, and they were not able to benefit from our pupil premium funded improvements to teaching and targeted interventions to the degree we had intended.
 The impact was mitigated by our resolution to maintain a high quality curriculum, including during periods of partial closure, which was aided by use of online resources on Showbie, provided by our teaching staff in school.
-During the year 2021-22, attendance improved for all pupils, and the quality interventions were delivered as consistently as possible, and this is reflected in the attainment and progress data.
+During 2021-22, attendance improved for all pupils, and the quality interventions were delivered as consistently as possible, and this is reflected in the attainment and progress data.
+During 2022-23, attendance continued to improve, and all children had quality first teaching and appropriate interventions to address gaps in knowledge and skills, and to accelerated progress.
+An increased percentage of children with additional needs impacted on the attainment and progress data (48% of disadvantaged children were also on the SEND register)

 Our assessments and observations indicated that pupil behaviour, wellbeing and mental health were significantly impacted during 2020-21, primarily due to COVID-19-related issues.
 During 2021-22, the pupil premium funding has been used to continue to provide wellbeing support for all pupils, and targeted interventions where required - in speech & language, reading, writing, maths, behaviour support and mental health and well being strategies.
-We continue building on that approach with the activities detailed in this plan.
+During 2022-23, we continued building on a similar approach with the activities and interventions detailed in this plan.